mmari0c/dfw-foodie/README.md

 Submitted by: Mario Nolasco Cortez

-This web app: Displays a collection of cards featuring my favorite places to eat in DFW.
+This web app displays a collection of cards featuring my favorite places to eat in DFW.

 Time spent: 5 hours spent in total